 You pay less when you choose a car service preferred by your car insurance company (Werkstattbindung)

-In my first years in Germany, I always checked the option in the car insurance germany calculator Check24* form to select myself the car service where my car would be repaired in case of damage.
+During my first years in Germany, I always ticked the option in the Check24* form to choose for myself the car service where my car would be repaired in case of a breakdown.

 But in time, realizing that I could save some money if I left the car service to the choice of the insurer, I checked the “Ohne Werkstattbindung” option.

 And it happened that I scratched my car and had to go to the repair with it, on the comprehensive insurance.
 Everything worked like clockwork.
 The workshop chosen by the insurer specialized exclusively in such cases.

-The more kilometers you drive, the higher the insurance premium (Jährliche Fahrleistung)
+The more kilometers you driver, the higher the insurance premium (Jährliche Fahrleistung)

 - up to 3,000 km / year